How to Invest in Battery Technology? (eToro Battery Tech Smart Portfolio)

 Battery manufacturers and automakers are putting significant resources into developing cheaper, denser, and lighter batteries.
 New technologies are diverse.
 For incremental advances, some people give old battery chemistries a new spin.
 Others alter the battery form factor or assembly for significant performance or cost improvements.
 Radically different chemistry and other major advances are predicted to emerge in the future.

-Tesla's new 4680 battery cell claims to save money and provide other benefits because to its greater size and cutting-edge engineering.
+Tesla's new 4680 battery cell claims to save money and provide other benefits because of its greater size and cutting-edge engineering.

 A number of players could develop the most far-reaching battery technological advancements.
 Contemporary Amperex Technology, a Tesla battery supplier, is working on sodium-ion batteries.
 Saft, a French battery manufacturer, is collaborating with Siemens to develop solid-state batteries.
 Both battery types have the potential to transform the game, but they face technical challenges.